-- Place a skillet over a burner, add the olive oil, and turn up to medium to medium-high heat.
+- Place a skillet over medium heat, add the olive oil.

 - Place the patties in the skillet.
 I use the spatula to shape them a little more at this point as well.
 Sprinkle the top of the uncooked patty with a little salt and pepper.
 Allow the patties to cook until brown on the bottom side, roughly 3 – 5 minutes.
 When they’re ready, flip the burgers and allow the other side to cook.

 - Place cooked burgers on prepared pan and bake for 10 minutes.